No Longer Disappointed when I Look in the Mirror - Long Island, NY

 - 6 May 2013

 Dr Jacono is very busy; the only times I saw him were for the initial consultation and right before the surgery.
-But his patient care coordinator was awesome and so were the nurses who removed my stitches and cast.
-He is expensive, but I would rather pay more for an initial, excellent rhinoplasty than pay less for a rhinoplasty that requires a more expensive revision later.
+But his patient care coordinator responded to my emails for awhile and the nurses who removed my stitches and cast were friendly.
+He is expensive, and at least my issue is not enough work done, as opposed to too much.
+I edited this review to give him two stars as opposed to five because even though I needed a revision his surgery wasn't as bad as it could have been.